 Elbow replacement is similar to hip and knee replacement.
 It is, though, much less common, with only a few thousand replacements done each year in the U.S.

 If you're considering elbow replacement, it's best to find a surgical team led by an experienced elbow arthroplasty surgeon.
-There are, though, few such teams nationwide.
-So it's likely that you'll have to travel to another city or state to have the procedure done.
+There are few such teams nationwide, so it's likely that you'll have to travel to another city or state to have the procedure done.

 You can locate surgical teams that regularly perform elbow replacement through: